Hallmark Halloween: 1960’s

 Ambassador

 The centerpiece (1st photo) from Hallmark’s Plans-a-Party set of 1961 (appearing in an ad of that year, and corresponding to photo evidence from Hallmark Archives) dates earlier than Ambassador’s Halloween Decoration Haunted House (2nd photo).
 Likewise, Halloween Witch (3rd photo) by Hallmark appears later as Witch (4th photo) by Ambassador.
-(Note – photo 1 THR collection, all others digital representations).
+(Note – 1st and 3rd photos THR collection, all others digital representations).

 NOTE 3: As yet, there is no clear indication of Ambassador product dates – as the line does not seem as heavily advertised by its vendors.
 Do you have a good source???